What is Bituach Leumi, and Why Should I Have It?

 Israeli citizens may open an account using their mispar zehut.

 If you are a foreigner, and do not possess a mispar zehut, you may create an online account using your Bituach Leumi number instead of a mispar zehut.
-In lieu of תאריך הנפקת תעודת הזהות, use the date of issue of your most recent visa.
+In lieu of תאריך הנפקת תעודת הזהות, use the date of expiry of your most recent visa.